AmelieSK/makersBnB/Readme.md

 ## Description

 Welcome to MakersBnB!
-This is a web application that allows users to list spaces they have available, and to hire spaces for the night.
+This is a web application that allows users to create an account and list the spaces they have available or to book a place for themselves.

 ## Requirements